 STUDENT: DATE:

 TYPE OF OFFENSE BEING COUNSELED FOR:

-TYPE OF DOCUMENTATION:
+TYPE OF DOCUMENTATION ON:

 Verbal Warning: Written Reprimand:

 Verbal Counseling: Class Suspension:

 Clinical Suspension: Class Dismissal:

 Clinical Dismissal: Program Dismissal:

-1. Has this student been previously 2.
-If yes, when? counseled?
+1. Has this student been previous.
+If yes, when? iously counseled?
 Yes () No ()

-3. Was the counsel involving the sam ne situation?
+the same situation?
 Yes () No ()

-4. Has the student reached the maxi mum number of offenses?
+e maximum number of offenses?

-Yes () No ()
+Yes () No (

-5. Time given to correct this situation:
+5. Time given to correct this s situation:

-I, have read and understand the counseling report filed on me for the offense(s) I have committed.
-I will exercise my right to appeal procedures if it is necessary.
+Ι, have read and understand the counseling

+report filed on me for the offe appeal procedures if it is nece ense(s) I have committed.
+I will exercise my right to essary.

+Student's Signature Counselor's Signature

+Witness: